openstack/taskflow/doc/source/jobs.rst

 Overview
 ========

-Jobs and jobboards are a **novel** concept that taskflow provides to allow for automatic ownership transfer of workflows between capable owners (those owners usually then use :doc:`engines <engines>` to complete the workflow).
+Jobs and jobboards are a **novel** concept that TaskFlow provides to allow for automatic ownership transfer of workflows between capable owners (those owners usually then use :doc:`engines <engines>` to complete the workflow).
 They provide the necessary semantics to be able to atomically transfer a job from a